 To ensure student safety, non-aggressive canines, breathalyzers, vape sensors, and metal detectors may be used.
 Non-aggressive canines may be used to keep campuses free of dangerous devices (including, but not limited to firearms and explosives) and illegal substances.
 Non-aggressive canines will not sniff students or staff.
 Breathalyzers will be used, including but not limited to, on campus and at school sponsored activities.
 Students will be subject to being searched or asked to use the breathalyzers when reasonable suspicion exists.
-In the event of school events that call for a higher need to ensure safety, such as but not limited to, senior overnight trips and Magic Mountain trip, all students participating in the event may be asked to use the breathalyzer or go through a metal detector search.
+In the event of school events that call for a higher need to ensure safety, all students participating in the event may be asked to use the breathalyzer or go through a metal detector search.
 These added safety precautions will heighten student safety and keep schools and school events safer for all students.

-Student Technology Guidelines (BP/AR 6163.4)
+Student Technology Guidelines

+(BP/AR 6163.4)